Canon M50 vs Fujifilm X-T200

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The M50 and the X-T200 are similar in the sense that both feature an electronic viewfinder, which is helpful when framing images in bright sunlight.
 Moreover, their viewfinders offer an identical resolution of 2360k dots.
 The adjacent table lists some of the other core features of the Canon M50 and Fujifilm X-T200 along with similar information for a selection of comparators.

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, the X-T200 is one of those camera that have an additional electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).

-The Fujifilm X-T200 has an intervalometer built-in.
+The Canon M50 and the Fujifilm X-T200 both have an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 Concerning the storage of imaging data, both the M50 and the X-T200 write their files to SDXC cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.